SpectralVectors/TransMat/README.md

 Be patient if you have a lot of noise nodes and you're baking at a high resolution, it will take time!

-Transmat now autodetects the connections of the noise nodes, and replaces them with your newly baked textures!
+Transmat then checks the output connections of the noise nodes, and replaces them with your newly baked textures!

 Now, click the __'Transfer Material!'__ button.